What is a Budget?

 This is probably the most important step in building a budget.
 If this is your first time building a budget, then it could take a while for you to figure out your spending.

 However, it is easier said than done.
-With increasing demands on our income, there is usually nothing left over by the end of the month.
+With increasing demands on our income there is usually nothing left over by the end of the month.
 The problem may lie with spending beyond our means.
-When we spend beyond our means it can lead
+When we spend beyond our means it can lead to us to dip into our savings or take on debt.
+Taking on debt, in turn, creates another hole where our income disappears.

 It should be clear by now that to get our spending under control we have to understand our finances; we have to get a clear understanding of what we are doing with our finances.
-A clear grasp of budgeting fundamentals is an important first step.
+Clear grasp of budgeting fundamentals is an important first step.